kabiromohd/airflow_task/README.md

 - Orchestration: Apache Airflow – for scheduling, retries, logging, and monitoring.

-- Extraction: Support for .csv and .gz files from local or remote sources.
+- Extraction: Support for .csv and .gz files from remote sources.

 - Transformation: Row hashing for idempotency, filtering specific symbols.